 The final phase is the launch phase.
 At this point, patients are ‘released’ into the ‘real world’ knowing they have the support they need when they need it.

 Many people think marijuana is not a dangerous drug, but it can cause psychosis and lead to dangerous behaviors that can hurt the individual and the people around them.
-Blueprints for Recovery provides marijuana detox and therapies that can help you make it through.
+The PAC Program provides marijuana detox and therapies that can help you make it through.

 We also offer services for all sorts of addiction starting with detox methods for drugs and detox for drug abuse and moving on to inpatient therapies and an outpatient phase of treatment.

 If drug addiction is taking over your life, you can make a change.
-Fight back by calling Blueprints for Recovery today.
+Fight back by calling The PAC Program today.
 We will see to it that get the tools you need to move beyond your dependence issues to find the happiness that will improve your quality of life.